How To Make Gravy by Paul Kelly

 ‘How To Make Gravy’ is a great example of Kelly’s elegant, accomplished writing.
 It’s about a man in prison who writes a letter to his brother, lamenting that he’ll miss Christmas.
 It includes a gravy recipe (“Just add flour, salt, a little red wine and don’t forget a dollop of tomato sauce”), which Kelly learned from his former father-in-law.
 It’s a song that could have easily drowned in its own bathos, but it works because it’s so understated and real.

-It’s the lyrics that are the most memorable, but the arrangement is also effective – the driving rhythm guitar is just asking for drums to join it, but they’re held back until the second verse.
+It’s the lyrics that are the most memorable, but the arrangement is also effective.
+The driving rhythm guitar is just asking for drums to join it, but they’re held back until the second verse.

 In a celebrated career, ‘How To Make Gravy’ might be Kelly’s most celebrated song.
 21st of December has unofficially been christened as “Gravy Day”.
 There was even an unofficial Twitter account dedicated to the song, most active around December 21, using the handle @itsthegravyman.